-DCC officers have indicated that any level of new homes in the Purbeck pyramid area may require a contribution to secondary provision in the area.
+Dorset Council Education officers have indicated that any level of new homes in the Purbeck pyramid area may require a contribution to secondary provision in the area.

-The options out to consultation includes sites providing approximately 875 dwellings on allocated sites in the catchment area (including neighbourhood plan allocations).
+The allocations in the local plan includes sites providing approximately 782 dwellings on allocated sites in the catchment area (including neighbourhood plan allocations).
 Some of these may attend the Swanage School for secondary education.

-The majority of development in the pyramid is focussed around Wool (470), the north of Wareham (300) and Bere Regis (105).
+The majority of development in the pyramid is focussed around Wool (470), Wareham (207) and Bere Regis (105).

-Wool: The 470 homes in Wool would generate 95 primary places.
+Wool: The 470 homes in Wool would generate a need for a further 95 primary places.
 This would not be sufficient to warrant a new school but will remove any surplus capacity from the existing schools if current transfer rates remain.
-If there is an increasing level of catchment transfer into the primary sector, new provision may be required through an extension to a primary school at either Wool or Bovington.
+If there is an increasing level of catchment transfer into the primary sector (unrelated to the proposed development in the local plan), separate new provision may be required through an extension to a primary school at either Wool or Bovington.